nolauren/cartodbTutorial/README.md

 The data view shows a tabular representation of the data we loaded into CartoDB.
-The program has already detected which columns coorispond to latitude and longitude and has created variables called `the_geom` and `the_geom_webmercator`.
-These are special data types that tell CartoDB where each row should be mapped.
+The program has already detected which columns coorispond to latitude and longitude and has created variables called `the_geom`.
+This is a special data types that tell CartoDB where each row should be mapped.
 There is also a column called `cartodb_id` with a unique identifier for each row; we will use this a bit in this tutorial, but it is particularly useful when integrating with